NappingPiglet/dicecloud-v2-guide/documentation-for-properties/proficiency.md

 ### Name

 The name of this proficiency.
-This is seperate from what it actually indicates proficiency in, and only appears if you expand the skill it affects.
+This is separate from what it actually indicates proficiency in, and only appears if you expand the skill it affects.

 ### Skills